Perfect Trip: Kerala

 Days 12-14: Family comforts

 Alighting from the houseboat, my next stop is the Olavipe homestay.
 Being warmly welcomed into someone’s home when travelling in an unfamiliar land is always a comforting experience.
 The hosts are generous with many insightful stories and I find myself deep in conversation with them for hours.
-The property itself is equally as charming, steeped in history with the antiques, furnishings and architecture to
+The property itself is equally as charming, steeped in history with the antiques, furnishings and architecture to prove it.

 Relaxing with a cold Kingfisher beer while swapping travel tales with other guests and learning about the lives of my hosts is something I will always treasure.
 It’s experiences like this that cannot be found in any guidebook.